My child is afraid to go back to school

 VR is a high-tech interface that allows users to subject themselves, via a computer generated environment, to a monitored situation.
 This innovation has been progressively utilized within the mental health treatment plus inside the clinical study.
 VR aspires to a parallel realism and generates a society that is both practical and mesmerizing.
 Users experience VR whenever they believe the hypothesis is precisely simulating the real-world experience it is attempting to reinvent.
 The logic of existence in virtual reality is made possible through the use of expertise such as head-mounted exhibits, synthesized sounds, motion-sensing gloves, and so on.
 Which allow to awaken many senses and to dynamically probe the virtual setting.

-Virtual Reality Therapy: What is it?
+Virtual Reality Therapy: What is it ?

+VR treatment develops as a sophisticated solution that allows children to face their fears in a harmless and realistic situation, but in a way that offers them control.
+Virtual reality therapy can be used in all age groups and can be adapted to the child’s age as they grow.
 In addition, this therapy can be adapted to contrast the involvement of school phobia situations.
 For example, one child may be anxious about taking exams, while others fear relationships with their peers.
 Both children can be helped by VR therapy, which is a blend of cognitive behavioral therapy (CBT) and in vivo exposure treatment, but with the latest technology.

 While many children are happy to return to school and be reunited with their peers, for many, a new school term/year is synonymous with distress and academic nervousness.
 Nevertheless, what if, your child could safely enter their classroom, mingle with their new peers and teachers, and learn operational approaches to handle the worrisome circumstances they fear at school?
 With VR therapy, this can be done effortlessly.
 Researchers and therapists say the good news is that virtual reality expertise and usability is rapidly improving through its industrial and gaming applications – so its prospect as a mental health remedy is just beginning.